miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 The init method:
 - inside we define properties that all Employee objects must have
-- sets the initial state of the object
+- sets the initial state of the object by assigning the values of the object's properties
+- init initializes each new instance of the class
+- can have any number of params

 How to call a method from the parent class: